department web page: www.uta.edu/business/

 Coursework is offered in the following areas: accounting, banking and finance, business economics, business policy/strategic management, business statistics, personnel/human resource management, insurance and risk management, international business management, investments and securities, labor/industrial relations, management information systems, management sciences, marketing management and research, organizational behavior, organizational theory, production/operations management, real estate, small business management and ownership, and taxation.
 Coursework in these areas of study supports the following major fields: Accounting, Economics, Finance, Information Systems, Management, Marketing, and Operations Management.

 Admission to the Ph.D. program is based upon the completion of the general admission requirements of the Graduate School.
-For Ph.D. program admission a score on the Graduate Management Admission Test (GMAT) or Graduate Record Exam (GRE), and a record of undergraduate and masters academic performance are required.
+For Ph.D. program admission a score on the Graduate Management Admission Test (GMAT) or Graduate Record Exam (GRE), and a record of undergraduate and master level academic performance are required.
 Students for whom English is not their native language must achieve a TOEFL score of at least 550.
 International applicants that score below minimum acceptable levels on the verbal portion of entrance examinations may be admitted under the condition that they pass an English proficiency exam or complete U.T.
 Arlington's Graduate English Skills Program prior to beginning graduate coursework.
 Applicants are encouraged to submit with their application a resume that highlights professional and personal accomplishments, linguistic abilities, computer expertise and leadership experience.
 A standardized test score (GMAT or GRE) will not be used as the sole criterion for denying an applicant's admission to the Ph.D. program.

 Specifically, multiple criteria are used to make admission decisions.
-Quantitative measures include an applicant's GMAT or GRE score and grade point averages on undergraduate and masters level work as calculated by the Graduate School.
+Quantitative measures include an applicant's GMAT or GRE score and grade point averages on undergraduate and master level work as calculated by the Graduate School.
 No formula is used nor weights assigned to these factors.
 The Ph.D.
 Graduate Studies Committee and the field coordinator for the student's track in the Ph.D. program give consideration to these and other factors (educational objectives, letters of recommendation, etc.) in the entire file to arrive at a decision.
 Interviews with prospective students are encouraged and given consideration in the decision process.
 There are no set minimum scores for GMAT or GRE required for admission and no cutoff scores on grade point averages.
 Prospective students are encouraged to work with their track's field coordinator to work through the admission process.